 - Images of intimate apparel, lingerie, and swimwear products may not be sexually explicit or obscene.

-You can learn more about the standards for clothing photos here.
+Learn more about the Amazon’s standards for clothing photos.

 How do you upload product photos to Amazon?